Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Operator modules

 \section{Operator modules}

 When dealing with unbounded operators, it becomes necessary to deal with dense subalgebras of $C^{*}$-algebras and modules over these.
 The theory of $C^{*}$-modules, which is the basis of Kasparov's approach to bivariant $K$-theory for $C^{*}$-algebras, needs to be extended in an appropriate way.
-The framework of operator spaces and the Haagerup tensor product provides with a category of modules over operator algebras which is sufficiently rich to accomodate for the phenomana occurring in the Baaj-Julg picture of $KK$-theory.
+The framework of operator spaces and the Haagerup tensor product provides with a class of modules and algebras which is sufficiently rich to accomodate for the phenomena occurring in the Baaj-Julg picture of $KK$-theory.